decant09/machu-picchu-game/README.md

     - All clear, no errors found
     ![](/docs/testing/pep8.png)
 ### Manual
+- All input fields were tested and behave as intended.
+    - The appropriate error message is displayed when an invalid entry is made.
+    - The value input into the name field is capitalized and spaces are removed.
+This is stored and displayed correctly when used throughout the game.
+    - The options that are available to the user, when input into the respective fields, take the user to the point that is intended by the game.
+Capitalized input is accepted and converted to lowercase as intended.
+    - Valid puzzle guesses are stored and if incorrect are displayed to the user before they guess again.
+The attempts remaining value reduces by 1 each time an incorrect guess is made and this value is then displayed to the user correctly.
-- I spellchecked the appliaction and the readme using [Online Spellcheck](https://www.online-spellcheck.com/).
+- I spellchecked the application and the readme using [Online Spellcheck](https://www.online-spellcheck.com/).
 I also used [Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik), a google chrome extension.
 - I used [Grammarly](https://www.grammarly.com/) to check for grammatical errors.
 ### Testing User Stories from User Experience (UX) Section
 #### First Time Visitor Goals
-- I want know what the application is about on first viewing.
+- I want to know what the application is about on first viewing.
-    - On the main landing screen there is short introduction to what the application is, a game based on hiking to Machu Picchu.
+    - On the main landing screen, there is a short introduction to what the application is, a game based on hiking to Machu Picchu.
     ![](/docs/screenshots/intro_txt.png)
 - I want clear descriptions as to what my input options are at each point in the game.
-    - At each point in the game where there is an opportunity to input a value there is a description as to what the options are.
+    - At each point in the game where there is an opportunity to input a value, there is a description as to what the options are.
     ![](/docs/screenshots/options_1.png)
     ![](/docs/screenshots/options_2.png)
     ![](/docs/screenshots/options_3.png)
     ![](/docs/screenshots/options_4.png)
     ![](/docs/screenshots/options_5.png)
-- I want to know if I have entered in the wrong value in the input area.
+- I want to know if I have entered the wrong value in the input area.
     - If an invalid value is input by the user, a message appears explaining what values are accepted as valid.
 This occurs at each point that there is an opportunity to input a value.
     ![](/docs/screenshots/invalid_entry_msg_1.png)